Bruce Lisker

-Bruce Lisker is an American man who at age 17 was wrongly arrested, tried, and convicted for the March 10, 1983 murder of his adoptive mother Dorka, 66, in the family's Sherman Oaks residence.
+Bruce Lisker (born 1965) is an American who was wrongfully convicted of the 1983 murder of his adoptive mother, Dorka Lisker.
+Arrested in 1983 at age 17 and convicted of second-degree murder in 1985, he served more than 26 years of a 16-years-to-life sentence before a United States district court overturned the conviction in 2009 and all charges were dismissed later that year.

+Conviction and imprisonment

+Dorka Lisker, 66, was beaten and stabbed on March 10, 1983, at the family's Sherman Oaks home.
+Lisker, then 17, was arrested and, in 1985, convicted of second-degree murder.

-Lisker served 26 years, 5 months, and 3 days of a 16-years-to-life sentence in California prisons including the California Youth Authority (now the California Division of Juvenile Justice; 1986–87), San Quentin State Prison (1987-89), and Mule Creek State Prison (1989-2009).
-His conviction was overturned in a 2009 ruling by United States district court judge Virginia A. Phillips, in which she found that his 1985 murder conviction was obtained through the use of false evidence and ineffective assistance of counsel.
+He served more than 26 years of a 16-years-to-life sentence in California prisons, including the California Youth Authority (now the California Division of Juvenile Justice; 1986–87), San Quentin State Prison (1987–89), and Mule Creek State Prison (1989–2009).

+In 2009, United States district court judge Virginia A. Phillips overturned the conviction, finding that it had been obtained through the use of false evidence and ineffective assistance of counsel.
 Lisker was freed on August 13, 2009.

-On September 21, 2009, the Los Angeles County District Attorney (LADA) dropped all charges in the matter due to lack of evidence.
+On September 21, 2009, the Los Angeles County District Attorney dropped all charges, citing a lack of evidence.

 Compensation

 On October 15, 2015, a settlement was reached in a lawsuit Lisker filed against the City of Los Angeles in which he accused police detectives of fabricating the evidence that put him behind bars.
 Lisker was awarded $7.6 million in compensation.
 Confidential memos from the City Attorney to the L.A.
 City Council, obtained by the Los Angeles Times, called Lisker's case "extremely dangerous" for the city should it have gone to trial, declaring that the potential results of such a trial could be "financially devastating" to the city.